Kalesh-Singh/TCPProgramming/README.md

 # The Application Design #
 The TCP Application Protocol is used to send a file containing Units (as described below) from the client to server.
-The server receives the file and if it is correctly formatted it saves the file making any necessary conversions between units as specified by the client.
+The server receives the file and if it is correctly formatted it saves the file making any necessary translations between units as specified by the client.
 The server sends a response to the client indicating whether the operation was successuful or not.

 ## Usage ##